What Is Domestic Violence, Domestic Abuse?

 Domestic violence occurs when one partner exerts control over the other while dating, during marriage, or cohabitation.
-Domestic abuse involves injuring someone, such as a spouse, partner, or other family member within the domestic setting.
+Domestic abuse involves injuring someone, such as a spouse, partner, or other family members within the domestic setting.
 The injuries caused by domestic violence can be either physical or emotional and the effects of domestic abuse often result in lifelong issues long after the victim has left the abusive environment.

 Domestic Violence and Abuse – A Serious, Global Problem